When you Drink Alcohol

 Is Ibuprofen Bad for Your Liver When Drinking?

 The liver is designed to remove toxins from your system and processes substances and medications like ibuprofen.
 These processes can damage the liver.
 The liver also has tremendous capability to regenerate.
 Prolonged exposure to some medications like ibuprofen, when combined with regular alcohol consumption can cause lasting damage to the liver including Toxic Hepatitis, which can be fatal.
 Both alcohol and medications can damage the liver but when combined the effects are worse.

 Is it OK to Have Tylenol with Alcohol?

 Tylenol contains the active ingredient acetaminophen.
 This is another medication that is processed by the liver.
-Excessive use of acetaminophen, or high doses of the drug can lead to liver damage.
+Excessive use of acetaminophen or high doses of the drug can lead to liver damage.
 When combined with the effects of alcohol, the problems worsen.
 In extreme cases, acetaminophen-induced hepatotoxicity can permanently damage the liver.

-Gastrointestinal Bleeding and other Site Effects
+Gastrointestinal Bleeding and Other Side Effects

 The liver is an amazing organ that processes medications and removes toxins.
-Some of the substances, like alcohol can cause damage to the liver.
+Some of the substances, like alcohol, can cause damage to the liver.
 The liver has the capacity to regenerate but over a prolonged period or in the cases of overdoses, the damage can be extensive, and the liver is unable to recover.

 Prolonged exposure to substances like alcohol or some medications can also damage the lining of the stomach, causing ulcers to form.
 These ulcers can start to bleed and result in gastrointestinal bleeding.
 Even small bleeds can be fatal within hours.
 Healing these types of wounds can be difficult and treatment options vary depending on the nature and location of the wound.